mmalenta/docker_tutorial/README.md

     FROM ubuntu:18.04
     ```

     is a must for your Dockerfile.
-The `FROM` instructions tells Docker
+The `FROM` instruction tells Docker
     which *base image* to use.
 Think about it like a basic OS installation
-    on a new machine: you install a basic operating system and then add
+    on your new machine: you install bare-bones OS and then add the
     required software.

-Here we tell Docker to use a pre-build image as a
+    Here we tell Docker to use a pre-build image as the
-    foundation we will buid upon.
-In this case we use a `ubuntu:18.04` base
+    foundation we will build upon.
+We use an `ubuntu:18.04` base
     image.
-There are base images available for the most popular Linux operating
+There are base images available for all the most popular Linux operating
     systems (or as close as possible to what you may need) as well as Windows.

-    Not only we tell Docker to use a ubuntu image, but also specify an
+    Not only we tell Docker to use an ubuntu image, but also specify an
     additional *tag*.
 This tag allows you to document possible multiple
     versions of the same software stack.
-If no tag is specified, `latest` tag
+If no tag is specified, the `latest` tag
     is used by default.
-This is bad practice from the reproducubility point of
+This is bad practice from the reproducibility point of
+    view as you always download the newest version of the software and can run into
+    problems with dependencies and software stability.
-    view and we will talk about this in more detail in
+    We will talk about this in more detail in
     [Section 3.2](#32-efficient-and-safe-use-of-containers).

 * **Let's install some software**

-    The next line
+    The next line:
     ```docker
     WORKDIR /software
     ```

-    sets the workding directory for the following `RUN` and `CMD` instructions.
+    sets the working directory for the following `RUN` and `CMD` instructions.
-    This of it like the ususal `pwd` with extra powers.
+    Think of it as the usual `cd` with extra powers.
 If the directory
     exists, `WORKDIR` will set it as a working directory for the following
     commands.
 If however the directory does not exist, `WORKDIR` will first
-    create it before setting it as a working directory.
+    create it before setting it as your working directory.

     **Question:** what happens if we do not use the `WORKDIR` instruction?
     Where do all the files go?

-    We then proceed to install some software
+    We then proceed to install some software:
     ```docker
     RUN apt update && apt -y install git \
       && git clone https://github.com/mmalenta/docker_tutorial
     ```

     The above line is exactly what you would run when installing software
-    on your Debian-based machine, with the exception of the `RUN` instruction
+    on your Debian-based machine, with the additional`RUN` instruction
     which tells Docker to execute the command and include the results in the
     image.
-The results are not unexpected - the resulting image will have
+The outcome is not unexpected - our new image will have
     `git` installed and the repository for this course will be cloned into the
     `/software/docker_tutorial/` directory (remember we changed the directory
-    for the `RUN` command with `WORKDIR` above).
-Here we also divide the
+    for the `RUN` command with `WORKDIR` instruction above).

-    command into multiple lines by using `\` (backslash), which tells Docker
+    We divide the command into multiple lines by using `\` (backslash), which tells Docker
     that these lines form a single `RUN` command.
 There is nothing stopping us
     from writing the whole command on a single line, but that can produce
-    some truly unreadable Dockerfiles.
+    unreadable Dockerfiles.

     It is important to note that you will require a working Internet connection
-    to be able to execute this particular `RUN` command.
-This is not always the
+    to be able to execute this particular `RUN` command, as you would normally
+    do when running apt.
+This is not the case for every `RUN` command,
-    case, as some Dockerfiles use files stored locally and copy them into the
+    as some Dockerfiles work on files stored locally.
-    image.

 * **Let's actually run some software**